Sensor Capture + Azure Kinect + Refinement Workflow

 1. In the timeline, set the in and out points to make a select for export.

 2. Expand the Export panel and select your preferred export type.
-Depthkit Pro currently offers combined per pixel and OBJ sequence formats.
+Depthkit Core (formerly Depthkit Pro) currently offers combined per pixel and OBJ sequence formats.
 If working in Unity, our combined per pixel format is optimized for performance friendly playback in the game engine with the Depthkit Unity Plugin.
 You can export this format as a video or image sequence, which is handy if you are planning to take the clip into another video editing tool or if you need a different codec beside H264.

 3. If working in a VFX workflow, you can export OBJ sequences to help you take your volumetric footage into tools like After Effects, C4D, Houdini, or any other 3D content tool of your choice.